Types of Research Degrees

 We welcome applications for research degrees at three levels:

-- Masters of Arts by Research (MA) (Excluding the School of History and the School of Film and Television)
+- Masters of Arts by Research (MA) (excluding the School of History and film, television and media in the School of Art, Media and American Studies)

 The period of study for full-time students is 1 year for Masters by Research, 2 years for MPhil and 3 years for PhD.
 For part-time students, the periods of study are 2, 4 and 6 years respectively.
 All students will be required to submit a thesis of 40,000 words for the MA, 65,000 words for the MPhil or 100,000 words for the PhD.